-No further related party transactions took place during the period.
+No other related party transactions took place during the period (2017: none).

 24. Future lease payments

 The Group had commitments under non-cancellable operating leases in respect of land and buildings and plant and machinery.
 The Group's future minimum operating lease payments are as follows: